hauke96/the-green-spot/content/posts/comparison-rebel-2k-nomad-s1/index.en.md

 ## Fin & spraydeck

 As shown in the table above: The Rebel 2K has Fin and spraydeck.
-The Nomad S1 **Light** has neither, but you can manually add a mount for a fin.
+The Nomad S1 **Light** has no spraydeck, a mount for a fin but the fin is not included.

 A spraydeck can **not** be added to the Nomad S1 Light.
 However, the normal Nomad S1 has both, a fin and spraydeck.

+Mount and fin can of course be bought for a decent price.

 ## Storage